On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: System Model and Preliminaries

 \subsubsection{Optimization Problem}

-Let $X$ denote a set of (valid) causal interaction-mechanisms that agents use in their shared environment.
-Given discount-factor $\alpha$ and time-horizon $T$, as a team, the \udl{agents' collective goal} is to solve the following constrained optimization problem:
+Let $X$ denote a set of (valid) causal interaction-mechanisms.
+Given discount-factor $\alpha$ and time-horizon $T$, the agents' collective goal as a team is to solve the following constrained optimization problem:

 Here, $\constraintv$ is a fixed $K$-dimensional real-valued vector where $K$ is the number of constraints.
-The study of \eqref{eq:macpomdp:cop_1} is \udl{\textit{not the focus}} of this paper, and the reader is referred to \cite{khan2023} for such results.
+The study of \eqref{eq:macpomdp:cop_1}---e.g., strong duality and existence of saddle-point---is \udl{not the focus} of this paper, and the reader is referred to \cite{khan2023,khan2023cooperative, nkhanthesis2025} for such results.